fthernan/fthernan.github.io/_portfolio/augmented hand.md

 # #Augmented Hand

-Augmented Hand is a concept, created by me, for an interface to interact with the virtual world using a wearable, similar to a glove.
-It consist in an small pack of sensors that first of all recognize with which object you want to interact with.
-After that, you can interact with that object using natural gestures with your hand.
+Augmented Hand is an experimental device created to enhance **human-computer interaction**.
+It consists in a wearable, similar to a glove, with a small pack of sensors -IR and an IMU- that can track the hand gestures and recognize objects when pointing them.
+After the recognition, it is capable of sending the data thought wifi to a IoT-enabled device.

-BLA BLA BLA To interact in a natural way with the virtual media.
+It allows independence of screens and VR-kits, providing a much more natural interaction between a human and a device.